 German residents must also provide a valid residence permit in Germany.

-From 1 October 2019, it will become mandatory for visa-exempt transit passengers to obtain a New Zealand eTA before departure from their home country.
+From October 2019, it is mandatory for visa-exempt transit passengers to obtain a New Zealand eTA before departure from their home country.

 New Zealand eTA Application for German Citizens